pgamer78/btt-recorder-docs/docs/startproject.rst

 You are ready to work within BTT Recorder.
 At any time, you may tap the back arrow at the bottom left of the screen.
 That will take you out to the main menu.

+Go to Recording (https://btt-recorder.readthedocs.io/en/latest/recording.html) for instructions on how to record.